Sean McVay: 2019 season

 The 2019 season was a disappointment, as the Rams were victims of the Super Bowl Losers' Curse and missed the playoffs with a 9–7 record.
 The Rams started the season 3–0, winning against the Carolina Panthers, New Orleans Saints, and Cleveland Browns.
 However, they then lost three straight to the Tampa Bay Buccaneers, Seattle Seahawks, and San Francisco 49ers.
 Before a Week 9 bye, they won two games against the Atlanta Falcons and Cincinnati Bengals.
 The Rams then won four and lost four.
-The team faced problems during the season due to a combination of factors and lost on the road by a score of 34–31 in a heartbreaking fashion in a must-win Week 16 contest against the 49ers.
+The team faced problems during the season due to a combination of factors and lost in heartbreaking fashion on the road by a score of 34–31 against the 49ers, which eliminated the Rams from the playoffs.
+Los Angeles finished the season at 9–7 with a season-ending 31–24 victory over the Arizona Cardinals in the team's final game at the Los Angeles Memorial Coliseum.

 2020 season

 After a win over the Dallas Cowboys in the season opener, the Rams started off the first half of the 2020 season going 5–3, with wins over the Philadelphia Eagles, New York Giants, Washington Football Team, and Chicago Bears.
 However, they lost to the Buffalo Bills, San Francisco 49ers, and Miami Dolphins.
 The Rams finished the season with a 10–6 record with wins over the Seattle Seahawks, Tampa Bay Buccaneers, Arizona Cardinals, and New England Patriots.
 Their remaining losses came against the New York Jets, 49ers, and Seahawks.

 After a 30–20 road victory over the Seahawks in the Wild Card Round, McVay and the Rams visited the first-seeded Green Bay Packers at Lambeau Field, who were led by one of McVay's former offensive coordinators, Matt LaFleur.
 The matchup was the postseason contest with the youngest combined age between both head coaches in more than 50 years.
 The Rams lost on the road by a score of 32–18 in the Divisional Round.